megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     void onRollback(byte[] version);
   }

-For example, some developer needs to have some event-based data, like an auction slot that belongs to him and will start in 10 blocks and will expire in 100 blocks.
+For example, a developer needs to have some event-based data, like an auction slot that belongs to him and will start in 10 blocks and will expire in 100 blocks.
 So in ApplicationWallet he will additionally keep this event-based info and will react when a new block is going to be applied (onChangeBoxes method execution) to activate or deactivate that slot in ApplicationWallet.

 Custom API creation